-This course will pursue accreditation with Engineers Australia at Professional Engineer level and with the Australian Computer Society at Professional level.
+This course is accredited with Engineers Australia at Professional Engineer level and with the Australian Computer Society at Professional level.

 Admission requirements

 Admission to this course is based on an entrance rank.
 A rank can be achieved by the following means: